magikMaker/magik-hooks/README.md

 // require magik-hooks so it's available const magikHooks = require('magik-hooks');

-// create a new hook, assuming commands holds the actual commands string
+// create a new hook, assuming the variable `commands` holds the actual
-// optionally provide an identifier so it can be removed easily at a later time magikHooks.create('pre-commit', commands[, identifier]);
+// commands as a string.
+Optionally provide an `identifier` so the hook can be
+// removed easily at a later time.
+(In case you're running multiple scripts from
+// one git hook
+magikHooks.create('pre-commit', commands[, identifier]);

-// removes a hook, optionally provide an identifier so only that particular hoo
+// removes a hook, optionally provide an identifier so only that particular hook
 // will be removed.
 magikHooks.remove('pre-commit'[, identifier]);